WtFOCK

 WtFOCK (stylised as wtFOCK, pronounced as wha-teh-fock) is a Flemish teen drama web series broadcast by Play4 that follows the lives of teenagers in Antwerp.
 Broadcast was then taken over by Belgian streaming services Play More, Streamz, and GoPlay in preceding years.
 It is an adaptation of the popular Norwegian series SKAM.
 By the end of the first season, it was reported that around 100,000 people were watching wtFOCK every week.
 When the show returned with a sixth season, featuring a new cast and original storylines, it was estimated that wtFOCK episodes had been streamed over 3 million times since their release.
+Every season centers on a different character and their daily struggles.
+The show utilizes real time clip uploads, Instagram, and TikTok to give the characters a realistic feel.

 Concept

 wtFOCK focuses on a group of friends in their teen life in Antwerp, specifically at Koninklijk Atheneum Berchem in the first five seasons, and then at Kunstkaai Secondary School from the sixth season onwards.
 The show deals with daily and current events, like friendship, love and the search for identity.
 Every season centers on a different character, their daily life, and their own struggles.
 The show occurs in real time, meaning when something happens at a certain date or time, scenes are uploaded to the show's website, called "clips."
 The show also utilizes Instagram, TikTok, and text message screenshots to give the characters a realistic feel.

 After the end of season 7, the show subsequently dropped its wtFOCK branding.
 However, the show still utilizes official wtFOCK accounts for promotion.
 The show also still uses other aspects of the original format, such as the characters' social media accounts and by dropping clips daily, although no longer in real time.